Casino Royale Hotel & Casino: Casino Royale (1992-present)

-From its opening, the Casino Royale was subjected to picketing by members of the Culinary Workers Union because of its shared ownership with the Frontier hotel, where workers had been on strike since September 1991.
+From its opening, the Casino Royale was subjected to picketing by members of the Culinary Workers Union because of its shared ownership with the Frontier, where workers had been on strike since September 1991.
+During 1994, the Elardis planned to build a space probe ride behind Casino Royale.
+However, the project was scrapped following opposition from the union, as well as nearby resorts, which said the ride would not fit in on the Strip.
+By 1995, Casino Royale had established a surveillance operation to monitor the picketers as well as its own employees, the latter through listening devices installed in parts of the casino.
 Picketing continued until 1998, when the strike was resolved by the Elardi family's sale of the Frontier.
+Casino Royale remains one of the few non-unionized casinos in Las Vegas.

+An Outback Steakhouse opened in 2003, becoming the first location inside a casino.

-In January 2013, the property was rebranded as part of the Best Western hotel chain.
+In December 2012, the property was rebranded as part of the Best Western hotel chain.
+The hotel includes 152 rooms.

 In 2014, the Denny's at the north side of the building, which had been the restaurant chain's highest-volume location, was demolished and replaced with a two-story, $9-million addition, with a Walgreens drug store on the ground floor, and a new Denny's on the second floor.
 The project also added a White Castle burger restaurant, which opened with great fanfare as the chain's first location in the Western United States.

+In June 2023, a document has been made by the FAA to build a 699 ft tall building for the Casino Royale site and it was approved in August of that year.

+Casino Royale is located at the center of the Strip, between the Venetian and Harrah's resorts.
+It is popular for its cheap amenities, including $3 Beers.

 Gaming

-Casino Royale is known for its promotional slot play.
+Casino Royale has 19000 sqft of gaming space, including slot machines, video poker, and video keno.
+The casino caters to low rollers, and is known for its promotional slot play.
 Timeshare promotions in Las Vegas often give out Casino Royale slot play, to be used at specific machines.

 In the late 1990s, Casino Royale had the highest odds in Nevada at craps.
 The game was a 50 cent minimum bet game, which allowed a player to place 100 times more in the odd bet.
 It was not uncommon to see 50 cent bets with $25 to $50 odds bets.
 This was when the rest of the Strip was allowed double to 10 times odds.
-The Casino Royale was the first casino property on the Strip to install Geoff Hall's blackjack variant, Blackjack Switch.
+Around 2004, the Casino Royale became the first casino property on the Strip to install Geoff Hall's blackjack variant, Blackjack Switch.
 The success of Blackjack Switch at the casino led to the game spreading to many other casinos.
+In 2016, Casino Royale opened its BarBook, a sports book and bar with two William Hill betting stations.